JSogaard/audiobook_tagger/README.md

 ## Audiobook Tagger
 CLI tool to prepare audiobook files by changing metadata and combining multiple mp3 files into one m4b.

+*Mainly meant for personal use.
+I cannot make any guarantees regarding stability or maintenance*.

 ### Installation
 Installation/updates via Cargo (requires the [Rust toolchain](https://rustup.rs/)):
 ```